-Smalls has two main types of food offerings – fresh and freeze-dried raw.
-Their fresh food comes in three different protein options – bird, cow, and “other bird” – and three textures – ground, smooth, or pulled.
+Smalls’ fresh food comes in three different protein options – bird, cow, and “other bird” – and three textures – ground, smooth, or pulled.
 This is a nice option for picky kitties who only like their food to be of a specific texture.
-Their freeze-dried raw food comes in three flavors – bird, other bird, and waterbird.

 Aside from high-quality animal protein, every recipe is chock full of vitamins and minerals to help your kitty thrive.
 Vitamin E, for example, is in every one of Smalls’ fresh food recipes.
 It is essential for cats as it plays an important part in protecting their cells from oxidative stress.
 Their fresh meals also contain a host of B vitamins like B1 to encourage normal carbohydrate metabolism.